In Depth: The Rise and Fall of Asian Twin Cities

 Lee’s wife Ho Ching, CEO of state investor Temasek, recently disputed reports of Singapore gaining from Hong Kong's unrest.
-In a Facebook post, she criticized the "obsession" in framing Hong Kong and Singapore as competitors and pointed out that Hong Kong's real competition is in China: Shanghai, Guangzhou and Beijing.
+In a Facebook post, she criticized the "obsession" in framing Hong Kong and Singapore as competitors and pointed out that Hong Kong's real competition is on the Chinese mainland: Shanghai, Guangzhou and Beijing.

 Singapore should rethink its role in the region and world amid shifting tides in geopolitics and technological advancement, Ho wrote.